Oil steady as surging virus cases cloud demand outlook

 A factor that may offer some support to the market is the prospect of industrial action in Norway, where a workers’ strike that may take place on Sept.
 30 is threatening to cut its production by 900,000 barrels per day, the Norwegian Oil and Gas Association (NOG) said on Friday.

-Reporting by Noah Browning and Florence Tan; editing by Jason Neely and David Evans
+Reporting by Noah Browning and Florence Tan; editing by David Evans and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.